 And, as a brand, I’ve never been unhappy with any of the goggles, boots, helmets or clothing I’ve purchased from Fox Racing.
 Whether it’s MTB or MX kit, their gear is always top notch.

 As an overall package and for a cheaper price tag than THE Industries Arcus, I think it’s worthy of the top spot for the best MTB helmet under $50.

-After all the trails I’ve rode in my Fox Transition though, I would consider upping my budget slightly.
+After all the trails I’ve rode in my Fox Flight though, I would consider upping my budget slightly.

 Not to say this isn’t a great helmet, but I wouldn’t say no to a slight increases in comfort, breathability and adjustment.